Brandon-The-Dev/Hydra/readme.md

 -----|------------
-balance | Displays a users balance. beg | Allows users beg people for coins. buy | Allows users to buy items from the shop. cat | Posts a photo of a cat in that chat and you gain coins. credits | Displays all developers.
+balance | Displays a users balance. beg | Allows users beg people for coins. blackjack | Allows users to gamble there coins playing blackjack. buy | Allows users to buy items from the shop. cat | Posts a photo of a cat in that chat and you gain coins. credits | Displays all developers.